GlauberJr25/A-Silent-Siege-indev/README.md

 ## Description

-This is the files for the mod currently named A Silent Siege for Starsector, currently under development.
+These are the files for the mod currently named A Silent Siege for Starsector, currently under development.